andreafrancia/sales-and-taxes/README.markdown

+# How to solve this problem

+We value the Simple Design so if possible try to apply it.

+A design is simple when:
+1) pass all tests
+2) contains no duplication
+3) express the intent (good names)
+4) is minimal

 This problem requires some kind of input.
-You are free to implement any mechanism for feeding input into your solution (for example, using hard coded data within a unit test).
-You should provide sufficient evidence that your solution is complete by, as a minimum, indicating that it works correctly against the supplied test data.
+You don't have to set up a user interface to do this, just put the input as hard coded data within unit tests.

+You should provide sufficient evidence that your solution is complete by, as a minimum, indicating that it works correctly against the supplied test data (see section Examples below).
+Your should also provide an automated test suite that verifies your solution against these test data.

+# What's a good solution looks like

+* Provides a simple command to run all tests and check the results
+* Pass all tests
+* Contains no duplication (both in test and production code)
+* Use good names
+* Does not contain superflous structure

 # Problem: Sales Taxes